-What role do other stakeholders, including debt holders, employees, suppliers and customers and the government, typically play in the corporate governance of a company?
+What role do other stakeholders, including debt-holders, employees and other workers, suppliers, customers, regulators, the government and communities typically play in the corporate governance of a corporate entity?

-How are the interests of shareholders and other stakeholders factored into decisions of the governing body?
+How are the interests of non-shareholder stakeholders factored into the decisions of the governing body of a corporate entity?

 The governing body generally needs to make decisions considering how to maximise the interests of shareholders.
-The governing body should also consider other stakeholders as being very important and indispensable to increase corporate value in a sustainable manner pursuant to the CGC (see question 27).
+The governing body should also consider other stakeholders as being very important and indispensable to increase corporate value sustainably pursuant to the CGC (see question 22).